 How To Read

-The digital drawdown ratios are based on a 50 mm ink cap...yep mm.
-They're measured per the cap height as opposed to the volume the cap can hold.
+The digital drawdown ratios are based on 15 mm diameter ink caps.
 We used these caps for measurement as they are larger which allows for more dynamic mixing ratios as opposed to smaller (more traditional) PMU ink caps.

 At about the 25%/1:4 ratio (could be more like 1:3 or 1:5 depending on density), if we used 8-10 drops of pigment, the rest of the cap would be filled to the brim with Essence.
 Something to consider is that a drop of Essence doesn't necessarily take up the same amount of space that an actual ink drop does (due to that density/viscosity variable) so we have it shown as Essence Fill as opposed to an actual drop count for it.